Mini-mel/pombot/README.md

 ## Getting Started

-### Prerequisites

-Node
-Discord.js

 ### Installing

-1. Install dependencies
+1. Install Node and Discord.js
 2. Clone this repo
 3. Use the terminal command ```cd pombot``` to get into the right directory
 3. Create a file called config.json